hohkfuyuhi/hohkfuyuhi.github.io/README.md

 - bugfixes:
   1. fixed landing page alignment issue on mobile devices
 - quality of life:
-  1. Netlify deployment has been deleted, and the portfolio is now hosted via GitHub Pages instead:
+  1. Netlify deployment has been purged, and the portfolio is now hosted via GitHub Pages instead:
       - Netlify cannot be accessed in certain organisations
       - Netlify has been flagged as dangerous by certain apps and firewalls
       - newly hosted portfolio link is as follows https://hohkfuyuhi.github.io/